This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

 If this year is your first time keeping chickens, you may also be interested reading my post 8 Things the Internet Didn’t Tell Us Before Raising Chicks.

-Our backyard flock is confined to an enclosed run.
-We have a lot of potential predators in the mountains where we live, and we haven’t yet finished the fence around our property.
+Our backyard flock is confined to an enclosed run for now.
+We have a lot of potential predators in the mountains where we live.

 Our Favorite Chicken Supplies